quicwg/multipath/draft-ietf-quic-multipath.md

 it MUST pick a Connection ID with the same Path ID for sending the PATH_RESPONSE.

-When the multipath extension is negotiated, a client that wants to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames as described in
+When the multipath extension is negotiated, a client that wants to use an additional path MUST first initiate address validation as described in
+{{Section 8.2 of QUIC-TRANSPORT}} unless it has previously validated that address.
+Note that datagrams that contain a PATH_CHALLENGE frame are expanded to at least the smallest allowed maximum datagram size of 1200 bytes;
+see {{Section 8.2.1 of QUIC-TRANSPORT}}.

-{{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated that address.
-After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform address validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
+Until the client's address is validated, the anti-amplification limit from {{Section 8 of QUIC-TRANSPORT}}
+applies.

 MP_ACK frames (defined in {{mp-ack-frame}}) can be returned on any path.
 If the MP_ACK is preferred to be sent on the same path as the acknowledged